-- frequency hopping device or simple technology?
+- frequency hopping device or simpler??

-- which type of building is being bugged (steel, concrete or brick)
+- which type of building is being bugged (steel, concrete, or brick)

-- timescale of the monitoring sequence – when to activate or use the device? what triggers it?
+- the timescale of the monitoring sequence – when to activate or use the device? what triggers it?

 - monitoring or receiving location (what type of transmission)

 - audio, video, motion sensors, still -images – what type of data was collected?